9 Best & Worst Years For Toyota Prius (Explained)

 2004 Toyota Prius

-Years 2013, 2014, 2015 had no complaints about brakes or engines.
+The years 2013, 2014, and 2015 stood out for their near flawless track record, with no concerns about brakes or engines.

-What to Look out for in Terms of Reliability
+What To Look Out For in Terms of Reliability

 Here are factors to consider when gauging the reliability of these cars:

-The Toyota Prius models of the years listed above have been recorded to have a high second-hand value with owners having no complaints in the first few years.
+Second-hand Value | Toyota Prius models from the listed years have a high second-hand value, and owners generally have no complaints in the first few years of ownership. |

 Related: How Long Do Toyota Prius Last?
 (Solved & Explained!)